Sujith-Nihar/Depression-detection-based-on-instagram-posts/README.md

 ---

 ### 🤖 Depressed_post_classifier/

+This module identifies whether an individual Instagram post (not the user) is depressed or non-depressed based on its content.

 Includes:
 - Dataset preparation and preprocessing
-- Feature extraction (text, image, etc.)
+- Feature extraction (from text, image, etc.)
 - Model building and evaluation
 - Deployment: [Streamlit Dashboard](#) *(https://depression-detection-project-dashboard-5uiay23wnhah5jfkecboyz.streamlit.app)*